Segmented GRAND: Complexity Reduction through Sub-Pattern Combination: Segmented GRAND: Error Sub-patterns

 \section{Segmented GRAND: Error Sub-patterns}

-As discussed in Section \ref{sec:prelim}, the ORBGRAND checks the error patterns $\bhe$ using \eqref{eq:check}.
-In this scheme, we have a single pattern generator that outputs $\bhe$ in a near-ML order.
-This may require generating a significant number of patterns to find a valid pattern that passes all the parity constraints in the parity check matrix $\bH$.
-In \cite{rowshan-const_GRAND}, we studied how to constrain this single error pattern generator to output the patterns satisfying one or multiple disjoint constraints.
+In \cite{rowshan-const_GRAND}, we studied how to constrain this single test error pattern generator to output the patterns satisfying one or multiple disjoint constraints.
 The aim was to avoid the computationally complex operation in \eqref{eq:check} in the pattern checking stage and replace it with a computationally simple partial pre-evaluation in the pattern generation stage.
 Towards this goal, we extracted multiple constraints from the original or manipulated parity check matrix such that the constraints cover disjoint sets of indices in $[1,n]$.

-In this section, we use the extracted constraints in \cite{rowshan-const_GRAND} and we call the corresponding disjoint sets \emph{segments}.
-Furthermore, we employ multiple error pattern generators associated with the segments to generate short patterns, named \emph{sub-patterns}, satisfying the constraint corresponding to the segments.
-Hence, unlike in \cite{rowshan-const_GRAND}, all the generated sub-patterns and the patterns resulting from the combinations of sub-patterns will satisfy all the constraints and we do not discard any generated patterns.
-However, this advantage comes with the challenging problem of how to order error patterns resulting from the combinations of sub-patterns.
+In this section, we use the extracted constraints in \cite{rowshan-const_GRAND} and call the corresponding disjoint sets \emph{segments}.
+Furthermore, we employ multiple test error pattern generators associated with the segments to generate short patterns, named \emph{sub-patterns}, satisfying the constraint corresponding to the segments.
+Hence, unlike in \cite{rowshan-const_GRAND}, all the generated sub-patterns and the patterns resulting from the combinations of sub-patterns will satisfy all the constraints, and we do not discard any generated patterns.
+However, this advantage comes with the challenging problem of how to order test error patterns resulting from the combinations of sub-patterns.
 We will tackle this problem in the next section.
-In the rest of this section, we define the segments and the notations needed for the rest of the paper.
+In the remainder of this section, we define the segments and notation needed for the rest of the paper.

 Depending on the parity check matrix $\bH$ of the underlying code, we can have at least two segments.
-Let us denote the total number of segments by $p$ and the set of coordinates (or indices) of coded symbols in segment $j$ by $\cS_j$.
+Denote the total number of segments by $p$ and the set of coordinates (or indices) of the coded symbols in the segment $j$ by $\cS_j$.
 Any row $\bh_j,j\in[1,n-k]$, of matrix $\bH$ can partition the block code into two segments as follows:

-Before further discussion, let us define explicitly a segment as follows: \begin{definition} {\bf Error Sub-pattern}: A subset of coordinates in the error pattern $\bhe$ corresponding to a segment is called an error sub-pattern.
+Before further discussion, let us define explicitly a segment as follows: \begin{definition} {\bf Error Sub-pattern}: A subset of coordinates in the test error pattern $\bhe$ corresponding to a segment is called an error sub-pattern.
 In other words, the error sub-pattern corresponding to segment $j$, denoted by $\cE_j$, is defined as

 \end{definition} The syndrome can give us some insight into the number of errors in each segment. \begin{remark} The corresponding element $s_j$ in syndrome $\bs=[s_{1} \; s_{2} \;\cdots \;s_{n-k}]$ determines the weight of the corresponding error sub-pattern $\cE_j$ as \cite{rowshan-const_GRAND}